ericdc1/Dapper.SimpleCRUD/README.md

 - GetList&lt;Type&gt;(anonymous object for where clause) - gets list of all records matching the where options
 - GetList&lt;Type&gt;(string for conditions, anonymous object with parameters) - gets list of all records matching the conditions
 - GetListPaged&lt;Type&gt;(int pagenumber, int itemsperpage, string for conditions, string for order, anonymous object with parameters) - gets paged list of all records matching the conditions
-- Insert(entity) - Inserts a record and returns the new primary key
+- Insert(entity) - Inserts a record and returns the new primary key (assumes int primary key)
+- Insert<Guid,T>(entity) -  Inserts a record and returns the new guid primary key
 - Update(entity) - Updates a record
 - Delete&lt;Type&gt;(id) - Deletes a record based on primary key
 - Delete(entity) - Deletes a record based on the typed entity